 This corned beef sandwich is topped with sauerkraut and Swiss cheese.
 The meats are put on a flavorful rye bread that is slathered with mustard for even more savory flavoring.
-This is essentially a Reuben sandwich; which is an excellent way to use sliced deli corned beef or leftovers from a traditional St. Patrick's Day celebration.
-There are a few variations you can also try (read on) such as changing up the type of bread of cheese you use.
+There are a few variations you can also try such as changing up the type of bread or cheese you use.

 How to Cook Corned Beef

 If you want fresh corned beef on your sandwich instead of sliced corned beef bought at a deli, there are a few ways to prepare it: